-A prospectus in electronic format may be made available on the web sites maintained by one or more of the underwriters, or selling group members, if any, participating in this offering and the underwriter may distribute prospectuses electronically.
+A prospectus in electronic format may be made available on the web sites maintained by the underwriter, or selling group members, if any, participating in this offering and the underwriter may distribute prospectuses electronically.
 The underwriter may agree to allocate a number of shares to selling group members for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriter and selling group members that will make internet distributions on the same basis as other allocations.